-It takes a while to make, and you probably do need to be having a baking day to make this, as there is a fair amount of leaving to rise.
+It takes a while to make, and you probably do need to be having a baking day to make this.

 Place the fruit and the almonds in a bowl and pour over the rum and the vanilla extract.
 Mix well and then cover the bowl with clingfilm and put to one side whilst you make the dough.